zotijs/vite-micro-frontends/README.md

 A react application from where we are going to import a `Header` component.

+This component also publishes events (messages) for the color mode via `window.postMessage` that all the other applications subscribe to.

 Generated using `pnpm create vite header --template react-swc-ts`

 ### Footer